 The Forum meets twice a year, usually in April and October.
 The Chairperson is elected by the representatives of the Forum for a period of three years, and a Secretary is nominated for each meeting.

-The Continuing Implementation Group was established by the National Ministry Team and the TEI Forum to advise on any proposals that affect Common Awards as a whole, not just the implementation of a change within a particular TEI.
-The Group is made up of TEI representatives appointed by the TEI Forum and National Ministry Team staff, with representation from Durham.
+The Continuing Implementation Group was established by the Ministry Development Team and the TEI Forum to advise on any proposals that affect Common Awards as a whole, not just the implementation of a change within a particular TEI.
+The Group is made up of TEI representatives appointed by the TEI Forum and Ministry Development Team staff, with representation from Durham.

-The Chair of the Group is a TEI representative and its Secretary a National Ministry Team staff member.
+The Chair of the Group is a TEI representative and its Secretary a Ministry Development Team staff member.

 Senate is the University's supreme governing body in all academic matters.
 Senate's role is to promote, oversee and regulate the teaching and research work of the University.
 The Common Awards Framework, when first introduced, was approved by Senate.
 Some changes to the Common Awards Framework, such as the Core Regulations, require approval from Senate.